 Video Explanation to Print GCD of two numbers in Python

-Program to check GCD of two Numbers in Python
+Python Program to Print GCD of two Numbers

 There are various methods to Get the GCD of two numbers in python.
 You can find the source code and an explanation of different methods over here.
 Let’s start with our program here.